hferrada/rmq/README.md

 ===========

 This code creates a data structure to compute, in constant time, the RMQ(i,j) on an array of integers.
-The size for array is between 2.02n to 2.3n bits (depend on the configuration for block size and sampling for select_1).
+The size of the structure is between 2.02n to 2.3n bits (depend on the configuration for block size and sampling for select_1).

 Authors: